-With over 20 million commercial and first responder vehicles in North America, this represents a multibillion-dollar opportunity for Siyata which it plans to continue to aggressively capture starting in 2019 and beyond.
+With over 20 million commercial and first responder vehicles in North America, this represents a multi-billion-dollar opportunity for Siyata which it plans to continue to aggressively capture starting in 2019 and beyond.
 In addition, Siyata is working closely with Motorola's Push to Talk software subsidiary Kodiak.
 The company already launched the UV350 in partnership with Motorola and plans to sell this device to multiple Kodiak partners in North America and globally.
-Siyata's management believes that these key partnerships that have unlocked large scale sales opportunities for its products which it expects will continue in the coming years and will also result in a paradigm shift in our revenue base to predominantly the North American market.
+Siyata's management believes that these key partnerships have unlocked large scale sales opportunities for its products which it expects will continue over the next five years and will also result in a paradigm shift in our revenue base to predominantly the North American market.